Diabetes can cause serious problems in your mouth. You can do something about it.

 How can diabetes affect my mouth?

-Too much glucose, also called sugar, in your blood from diabetes can cause pain, infection, and other problems in your mouth.
-Your mouth includes
+Too much glucose(sugar) in your blood from diabetes can cause pain, infection, and other problems in your mouth.
+Some areas this can effect are:

 - your teeth